tuckerbohman5/tuckerbohman5.github.io/_posts/2016-4-11-Building-My-First-Single-Page-Application-Using-AngularJS.md

 I am going to start with building the Rails backend and then we will move into building an awesome Angular.JS front-end down the road.
 First things first lets create our basic rails app using the rails new generator:
 `$ rails new library --database=postgresql --skip-javascript`
 Note: We are using a postgres database and we will skip adding javascript for now since we will be adding Angular.JS to our application later.
+Now that we have the basics its time to start building the models for our library.
+Lets take a few minutes and decide exactly what models and what properties those models should have in our library.